mhasan49/jhub_docs/docs/pages/proxyserver.rst

 Auto Installation
 ####################

-In order to use ansible script to install the proxy-server, we will use:
+In order to install via ansible script , we will use:

 .. code:: bash

     make install_proxyserver

-Usage
+Extra Configuration
 ####################

 * Starting the proxy